-these results in populations with higher caries experience from underserved areas.
-Direct sequencing of the TRAV4 gene in 22 individuals with low caries experience revealed one missense mutation (Y30R) that changes an uncharged polar to a basic charged polar and this alteration could impact TRAV4 function.
-However, we believe that this finding alone does not explain our relatively modest association results, since the frequency of the mutation in the studied Filipino population is 0.19 %.
-The frequency is higher in the Filipinos who carry two copies of the haplotype comprising four SNPs that we found associated with low caries experience (4.5 %), but the frequency of Filipinos homozygous for this haplotype is 4.1 %.
-Additional variants in TRAV4 may exist to explain our association results, since the TRAV4 Y30R mutation alone cannot.
-We checked the location of the four associated SNPs against the aligned consensus sequences of the TRAV genes (Koop et al. 1994; data not shown) and none of the SNPs was located in these sequences, which suggests that these SNPs are not functional.
+In this study, 2,453 individuals were studied to assess the association and potential role of 14q11.2 in caries.
+Our previous genome-wide linkage scan has identified the 14q11.2 locus as linked to low caries experience in Filipino families (Vieira et al. 2008a).
+We fine mapped the 14q11.2 region in 477 subjects from 72 pedigrees with similar cultural and behavioral habits and limited access to dental care living in the Philippines.
+For replication purposes a total of 1,446 independent subjects from four different populations were analyzed.
+Statistically significant associations were found between low caries experience and markers in the TRAV4 gene.
+We were able to replicate these results in populations with higher caries experience from underserved areas.
+Direct sequencing of the TRAV4 gene in 22 individuals with low caries experience revealed one missense mutation (Y30R) that changes an uncharged polar to a basic charged polar and this alteration could impact TRA V4 function.
+However, we believe this finding alone does not explain our relatively modest association results, since the frequency of the mutation in the studied Filipino population is 0.19%.
+The frequency is higher in the Filipinos that carry two copies of the haplotype comprised of the four SNPs we found associated with low caries experience (4.5%) but the frequency of Filipinos homozygous for this haplotype is 4.1%.
+Additional variants in TRA V4 may exist to explain our association results, since the TRAV4 Y30R mutation alone cannot.
+We checked the location of the four associated SNPs against the aligned consensus sequences of the TRAV genes (Koop et al. 1994; data not shown) and none of the SNPs were located in these sequences, which suggests that these SNPs are not functional.
 TRAV4 appears to be expressed in higher levels in younger individuals with lower caries experience and this expression is a reflection of carrying specific SNP variants.
-Our results suggest that TRAV4 may have a role in protecting against caries.
+Our results suggest TRAV4 may have a role in protecting against caries.

 Correction for multiple comparisons in single marker analyses was performed using the SNP spectral decomposition (SpD) method (Nyholt 2004).
 We chose this method over the popular Bonferroni correction to avoid overcorrecting our results and reducing power since the genetic markers we studied were purposely chosen to avoid complete linkage disequilibrium.
 While concerned about multiple testing, we still decided to further explore the four nominal significant statistical results in the Filipino families (Table 3), since the original linkage analysis suggested linkage to the locus (Vieira et al. 2008a).
 If we had ignored those, we would not have found the statistically significant associations in the Turkish and Guatemalans and would not have performed the expression experiments.
 Our previous work on other craniofacial anomalies has shown that known associations will be missed if we ignore observed trends for association in the data (Vieira et al. 2008b).
 The lack of association in the Brazilians may be due to their less severe caries experience and better oral health (Table 1).
 We could still see a trend for association for one of the markers and we may be able to detect an association if sample sizes were larger for this study population.
-In the future, it may be helpful to compare caries free with low caries and high caries experience individuals, which may allow us to discriminate possible different influences that younger and older patients may have with regard to genetic factors.
+In the future, it may be helpful to compare caries free with low caries and high caries experience individuals, which may allow us to discriminate possible different influences that younger and older patients may have in regards o genetic factors.